microsoft/vscode-docs/docs/datascience/azure-machine-learning.md

 In Azure Machine Learning, you can use popular frameworks for training machine learning models such as scikit-learn, PyTorch, TensorFlow, and many more.
 The Azure Machine Learning extension makes it easy to submit and track the lifecycle of those models.

-For more information, see the [train an machine learning model tutorial](https://docs.microsoft.com/azure/machine-learning/tutorial-train-deploy-image-classification-model-vscode).
+For more information, see the [train a machine learning model tutorial](https://docs.microsoft.com/azure/machine-learning/tutorial-train-deploy-image-classification-model-vscode).

 ## Manage resources